 Between September 2021 and January 2022, Fresno County conducted a Farmworker Survey and a Farmworker Employer Survey.
 A second round of each survey was conducted between February 2022 and July 2022.
-The

-County surveyed 240 farmworkers and 170 farm employers.
-Approximately 11.8 percent of respondents reported residing in Mendota.
-Further, approximately 82.1 percent of Mendota respondents disclosed their status as either citizens or permanent residents.
-The survey reports that 7.0 percent of the farmworkers in Mendota are undocumented and 3.6 percent are on a H-2A work visa, although an additional 7.0 percent declined to respond.
-Based on this data, the estimate of the proportion of undocumented residents made by the California Institute for Rural Studies does not reflect the characteristics of the farmworker population in and near Mendota.
+In total, the County surveyed 240 farmworkers and 170 farm employers.
+Only 2 respondents to the Fresno County Farmworkers Survey lived in Parlier.
+According to the countywide survey, 37.0 percent of the respondents reported being citizens, 38.2 percent reported being permanent residents, 16.0 percent identified their status as undocumented workers, 6.3 percent did not respond, and 1.3 percent had H-2A visa status.
+Due to the lack of representation of respondents residing in or near Parlier, a definitive determination of the proportion of undocumented workers cannot be made; therefore, it is likely that the representation of undocumented workers from the Fresno County region in the farmworkers survey may apply to the farmworker population in Parlier and surrounding communities.

 According to the EDD, the most recent data from 2014 measured the median wage for farmworkers at \$13.44 per hour, or approximately \$25,804 per year for full-time work, which is considered extremely low income, correlating with the 2019 poverty threshold of \$25,750.
 Seasonal workers without a year-round income could have lower incomes.
-The median income in Mendota is \$36,376, and 33.3 percent of the population lives below the poverty threshold.
-Of the total households in poverty in the city, 94.9 percent are Hispanic households.
+The median income in Parlier is \$37,434, and 29.7 percent of the population lives below the poverty threshold.
+While 97.7 percent of the households in the city are Hispanic, all of the households in poverty in the city are Hispanic households.
 The findings from the Farmworker Survey indicate that 99.6 percent of farmworkers surveyed countywide are Hispanic.
-When the ACS 2016-2020 data that 59.3 percent of the labor force in Mendota is employed in agriculture are combined with the above poverty and EDD wage data, it suggests that a majority of the labor force in agricultural industries are Hispanic (see Table 2-10, Employment by Industry, in the HNA), and it is likely that many of these workers have incomes below the poverty threshold.
-The entirety of the city as well as surrounding areas are designated by TCAC/HCD as an area of High Segregation and Poverty, and HUD has identified the portion of the city west of the Union Pacific Railroad as a R/ECAP, reflecting the low incomes and high rate of poverty.
-These designations suggest that residents of Mendota, including farmworkers, are likely to have limited access to resources and amenities and, according to the UCB Urban Displacement Project 2022, are vulnerable to displacement.
+When the ACS 2016-2020 data that 34.3 percent of the labor force in Parlier is employed in agriculture are combined with the above poverty and EDD wage data, it suggests that a majority of the labor force employed in agricultural industries is Hispanic (see HNA Table 2-10, Employment by Industry), and it is likely that many of these workers have incomes below the poverty threshold.